 First things first: the Sony WH-1000XM3 and Shure AONIC 50 headphones both sound fantastic and can be equalized in their respective free apps, but we’re addressing out-of-the-box performance.
 Just like the noise cancelling section, we have charts to break down objective data; the frequency response charts depict the response of each headset.

 Shure and Sony’s sound signatures approach bass emphasis differently, but both headsets amplify low-frequency sounds.
 Shure amplifies sub-bass notes and the upper end of the bass range, while Sony keeps a consistent ~5dB emphasis until the midrange.
 Shure’s frequency response after firmware version 0.4.9 is more neutral because of the amplified sub-bass, and the slight boost in the treble allows for greater clarity.
 Midrange frequencies neatly follow the line of platonic ideal with the AONIC 50, meaning virtually any genre will sound as the artist and audio engineer intended.
 Sony’s headphones de-emphasize upper midrange and low-treble notes, which can make it sound like some detail is “missing” compared to the Shure AONIC 50.

-The Shure AONIC 50 scored higher on our ratings system by 0.9 points on overall sound quality, but Sony has a trick up its proprietary sleeve: Sony 360° Reality Audio.
-Using the free app, you can photograph your ears and upload the images to Sony.
-They’ll be analyzed by a machine learning algorithm, and from there you’ll be able to enjoy music in 3D space from popular streaming services like Deezer, Amazon Music HD, Tidal, and Nugs.net.
+The Shure AONIC 50 scored higher on our rating system by 0.9 points on overall sound quality, but Sony, again, has a trick up its proprietary sleeve: Sony 360° Reality Audio.
+If immersion matters most to you, Reality Audio may be a strong selling point.